Download Author Instructions (PDF)

-Taprobanica is an Open Access, Peer Reviewed journal published online by the Research Center for Climate Change (RCCC-UI), Faculty of Mathematics & Natural Sciences, Universitas Indonesia.
+Taprobanica is a SCOPUS and WEB OF SCIENCE indexed, Open Access, Peer Reviewed journal published online by the Faculty of Mathematics & Natural Sciences, Universitas Indonesia.
 It publishes original papers on Biodiversity, Species and their Ecology, Systematics and Evolution, Environmental Biology, Biogeography, Illegal Wildlife Trade and other Threats;

 The effects of Climate or Land use Change on Biodiversity and its Management for People and Nature;

 Biodiversity Policy and Planning, Management and Enhancement Strategies for Sustainable use of Biodiversity and wildlife.